JiaoXianjun/BTLE/README.md

 # News (See complete introduction section after news section):

 ## Nov.
+2015: So excited that the packet sniffer/scanner can follow BTLE hopping data channels now!
+It follows ~8ms hopping link successfully!
+(Because the fastest speed of my btle_tx is about 8ms gap between successive packets)

+New added options:

+    -f --freq_hz

+This frequency (Hz) will override channel setting (In case someone want to work on freq other than BTLE.
+More general purpose)

+    -m --access_mask

+If a bit is 1 in this mask, corresponding bit in access address will be taken into packet existing decision (In case someone want a shorter/sparser unique word to do packet detection.
+More general purpose)

+    -o --hop\n");

+This will turn on data channel tracking (frequency hopping) after link setup information is captured in ADV_CONNECT_REQ packet

+## Nov.
 2015: BTLE packet sniffer/scanner btle_rx works!
 Support HACKRF currently.
 Usage:

     btle_rx -c chan -g gain -a access_addr -k crc_init -v -r